Clabber Girl

-According to the official website, the girl on the front of the can dates back to its 1899 debut, at a time when the product was called Clabber Baking Powder.
+According to the official website, the girl on the front of the can dates back to its 1899 debut, when the product was originally called Clabber Baking Powder.
 "An artist was commissioned to provide a sketch of the girl, which is on display in the Clabber Girl Museum.
 The truth is, no one knows if the artist used a model or just came up with the Clabber Girl.
 The Clabber Girl has had a few different looks over the years, but her appearance has remained the same since 1940 when highlights were added to her hair."

 NASCAR Sponsorship

 Clabber Girl sponsored driver Stevie Reeves in the NASCAR Busch Series from 1994 to 1996, where he picked up two top tens and a pole.